A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 What Actually Happens

 Yes, they'll send this email out.
 But we aren't talking "eager buyers".
 This is a list of every Tom, Dick & Harry.
-They are highly unlikely to be interested in your business.
+They are highly unlikely to be interested in your specific business.

 Some brokers do indeed do this.
 Others are extremely lax and hardly ever reply to queries from prospective buyers.
-Brokers like these are only after your sign-up fee and know they're unlikely to sell your business and get the sale commission.

 To be fair to brokers, this service is useful to many businesses who don't want staff & customers knowing the firm is for sale.
 However, there are other, free, ways to maintain your anonymity (discussed later).